tkuhlman/gopwsafe/README.md

 # gopwsafe

+** In Progress **

-A password safe written in go using [go-gtk](https://github.com/mattn/go-gtk) and implementing the [password safe](http://pwsafe.org/) version 3 database.
+A password safe written in go using  and implementing the [password safe](http://pwsafe.org/) version 3 database.

-The project consists for 3 components:
+Simply download and run, no install needed.

-- pwsafe contains interfaces for reading/writing to Password Safe v3 databases, all of which is part of the pwsafe package
-- gtk contains the gtk based gui leveraging the db library, gtk package
+The pwsafe package contains interfaces for reading/writing to Password Safe v3 databases.
+This package is utilized by both the gui and cli interfaces with the preference going to the gtk based gui library.

-- cli contains a command line based interface leveraging the library, cli package
+The gui is implemented with the [go-gtk](https://github.com/mattn/go-gtk) library.
+All cli is implemented using the ??? library

 The project has been largely tested and developed on OS X and Linux (Ubuntu).

 # GTK GUI
 Features:
-- The ability to have multiple windows open with different databases in each is a key feature I want.
+- The ability to have multiple windows open with different databases in each is a key feature that many other Password Safe implementations don't have.
 - Simple database search.
-- Tree representation based on group.
+- Tree representation based on db and group.
 - Copy/Paste shortcuts with timeout on pasting of sensitive fields.
 - Shortcut key to open user preferred browser.